 Engaging neuroplasticity through exercise can help prevent some traumatic brain injuries from turning permanent.
 It also keeps symptoms from worsening.

 Neurons that are not activated for an extended period will eventually degrade.
 This is why regular physical therapy is so crucial in TBI recovery.

 So how can you engage neuroplasticity and retrain your brain?
 You can help trigger the process through these three exercise techniques:

 Repetitive exercise is one of the best ways to engage neuroplasticity.
 Just like when learning to play the piano or any other skill, practice makes perfect.

 As you train your brain through performing a certain action repeatedly, it will rewire itself to accommodate.

 Make sure you tailor your therapy exercise to target the specific movement or action you want to improve.
 To use the musical instrument analogy again, don’t practice movements for playing the flute when you want to learn the violin.

 Intensity refers to how often and how long you practice your exercises.
 Research has indicated that the more intensive the therapy program, is the more likely a person is to achieve results and the more likely these changes are to be maintained over time.

-However, keep in mind that it is vitally important you do not overstrain yourself when you exercise, as this can actually cause you harm.
+However, do not overstrain yourself when you exercise, as this can actually cause you harm.
 The key is to find the perfect balance between challenging and fatiguing.